MoneySmart Teaching videos

 first mortgage in her 30s.
 This video is part of the Financial

 Donna Maslan, a teacher in her 30s, talks about the effects of

 overwhelming debt and how she was able to break the debt cycle.

-Meenah, a high school prinncipal discuss how she is approaching
+Meenah, a high school principal discuss how she is

-Graham, a high school prinncipal discuss how he is approaching
+Graham, a high school principal discuss how he is

 Sue-Ellen, a teacher at a technical college in Victoria, talks